Radiotherapy uses high energy x-rays to kill cancer cells. It aims to shrink the cancer, relieve symptoms, and help you feel more comfortable.

 Travelling to radiotherapy appointments

-Radiotherapy treatment can make you feel very tired.
-You may need to rest more than usual but gentle exercise can raise your energy levels.
+As radiotherapy can make you tired, you may need to rest more than usual.
+But gentle exercise can raise your energy levels.

 You might also feel sick or have diarrhoea.
 Let your doctor or nurse know if you have this.
 They can give you medicines to help.

 Your skin might become red or darker in the treatment area.
 Your nurse can give you creams to soothe it.
-The hair in that area might also fall out.
+Any hair in that area might also fall out.

-These effects usually get better within a few weeks of finishing treatment.
+These effects sometimes get worse after finishing treatment, but they usually get better within a few weeks.
 Tell your nurse, doctor or radiographer if you have any problems so that they can help you.